George Orwell: Relationships and marriage

-When Orwell was in the sanatorium in Kent, his wife's friend Lydia Jackson visited.
+When Orwell was in the sanatorium in Kent, his wife Eileen's friend Lydia Jackson visited.
 He invited her for a walk and out of sight "an awkward situation arose."
-Jackson was to be the most critical of Orwell's marriage to Eileen O'Shaughnessy, but their later correspondence hints at a complicity.
-Eileen at the time was more concerned about Orwell's closeness to Brenda Salkield.
+Jackson was to be the most critical of Orwell's marriage to Eileen, but their later correspondence hints at a complicity.
+At the time Eileen was more concerned about Orwell's closeness to Brenda Salkield.
 Orwell had an affair with his secretary at Tribune which caused Eileen much distress, and others have been mooted.
 In a letter to Ann Popham he wrote: "I was sometimes unfaithful to Eileen, and I also treated her badly, and I think she treated me badly, too, at times, but it was a real marriage, in the sense that we had been through awful struggles together and she understood all about my work, etc." Similarly he suggested to Celia Kirwan that they had both been unfaithful.
 There are several testaments that it was a well-matched and happy marriage.

 In June 1944, Orwell and Eileen adopted a three-week-old boy they named Richard Horatio.
 According to Richard, Orwell was a wonderful father who gave him devoted, if rather rugged, attention and a great degree of freedom.
-After Orwell's death Richard went to live with Orwell's sister and her husband.

-Blair was very lonely after Eileen's death in 1945, and desperate for a wife, both as companion for himself and as mother for Richard.
+Orwell was very lonely after Eileen's death in 1945 and was desperate for a wife, both as companion for himself and as mother for Richard.
 He proposed marriage to four women, including Celia Kirwan, and eventually Sonia Brownell accepted.
 Orwell had met her when she was assistant to Cyril Connolly, at Horizon literary magazine.
 They were married on 13 October 1949, only three months before Orwell's death.
 Some maintain that Sonia was the model for Julia in Nineteen Eighty-Four.